 The titles in question, both released in 1984, are Alan Rudolph's "Choose Me," which opens with Jan Kiesser's "swoony cinematography" (Pauline Kael's expression) following along with Lesley Ann Warren's sensual movements as she sashays down a noir street, and Bobby Roth's "Heartbreakers," a provocative piece about something that's seemingly impossible - namely, true friendship among men.

 I'm less concerned with "Choose Me," because Rudolph went on to have something of a career (albeit in the shadow of his mentor, Robert Altman) and, therefore, his films are remembered.
 Well, sort of.

 Roth, on the other hand, made a detour into TV and pretty much stayed there, his most impressive title being the HBO movie, "Baja Oklahoma" (1988), adapted by Dan Jenkins from his novel and starring Warren and Julia Roberts, compelling as mother and daughter.
 Peter Coyote, who co-starred, is also one of Roth's two male leads in "Heartbreakers."

-Coyote is Blue, a lanky, overgrown boy who obsenstibly works as an artist but is not commercially successful at it.
-He's the kind of guy who easily attracts women, but Blue stuck with one women who finally could no longer take his rampant immaturity and left.
-Nick Mancuso is Eli, a driven, successful business man (he's largely in the "son business) and experienced womanizer.
+Coyote is Blue, a lanky, overgrown boy who ostensibly works as an artist but is not commercially successful at it.
+He's the kind of guy who easily attracts women, but Blue stuck with one woman, someone who finally could no longer take his rampant immaturity and left.
+Nick Mancuso is Eli, a driven, successful businessman (he's largely in the "son" business) and experienced womanizer.
 Women are drawn to him, too.